COVID-19

 Who is Most at Risk?

-You are at a high risk of becoming very sick from COVID-19 and needing hospital treatment, if you:25
+You are at a high risk of becoming very sick from COVID-19 and needing hospital treatment, if you25:

-• Are 70 years of age or older
+• are aged 65 years or older

-• Live in a residential aged care facility
+• residential aged care facilities

 Among patients with vaccine breakthrough COVID-19 hospitalisations, 40-44% had immunosuppression.26,27